AI Automation/Logistics & Supply Chain

 These tools are not designed for the specific vocabulary of logistics.
 They misinterpret “BOL” as “bowl” or fail to extract a 10-digit PRO number from a sentence.
 The result is a high failure rate, frustrated drivers, and receptionists who still have to handle most calls manually, defeating the entire purpose of the automation.

-We build the core logic in Python using a FastAPI service.
-When a call comes in, a speech-to-text API transcribes the audio with under 500ms latency.
-This raw text is sent to the Claude API with a structured prompt designed to extract key entities like driver name, carrier, and BOL number, even from imperfect transcriptions.
-The system can correctly identify a BOL number whether a driver says "My bill of lading is..." or just rattles off the number.
-This entire conversational turn completes in under 2 seconds.
+The core logic for such a system would be engineered in Python with a FastAPI service.
+Upon an incoming call, a high-performance speech-to-text API would transcribe the audio.
+This text would then be sent to the Claude API with a structured prompt designed to extract key entities like driver name, carrier, and BOL number, even from imperfect transcriptions.
+The system would be architected to robustly identify critical data points, whether a driver articulates "My bill of lading is..." or just provides the number.

-The FastAPI service is deployed on AWS Lambda, ensuring it scales automatically and is highly available.
-We write custom integrations using httpx for asynchronous calls to your TMS or WMS API to validate appointment details and BOL numbers in real time.
-Validated check-ins are logged to a Supabase database and can trigger a Slack notification to the yard manager.
-A typical 5-turn check-in conversation is completed in under 15 seconds.
+The FastAPI service would be deployed on AWS Lambda for automatic scaling and high availability.
+We would develop custom integrations using httpx for asynchronous calls to your existing TMS or WMS APIs, enabling real-time validation of appointment details and BOL numbers.
+Validated check-ins would be logged to a secure Supabase database and could trigger Slack notifications or other internal communication tools.

 A focused 15-day build cycle gets your voice system live and handling calls immediately.
 No long enterprise sales cycles or lengthy internal rollouts.